Tixl [NEW] Achieves Market Capitalization of $24.14 Million (TXL)

-Tixl [NEW] (CURRENCY:TXL) traded flat against the dollar during the 24 hour period ending at 13:00 PM ET on March 9th.
-One Tixl [NEW] coin can currently be bought for about $0.45 or 0.00000948 BTC on popular exchanges.
-Tixl [NEW] has a total market capitalization of $24.14 million and $2.18 million worth of Tixl [NEW] was traded on exchanges in the last day.
-Over the last week, Tixl [NEW] has traded flat against the dollar.
+Tixl [NEW] (CURRENCY:TXL) traded flat against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on March 12th.
+Over the last week, Tixl [NEW] has traded flat against the U.S. dollar.
+One Tixl [NEW] coin can currently be bought for $0.45 or 0.00000948 BTC on cryptocurrency exchanges.
+Tixl [NEW] has a market cap of $24.14 million and approximately $2.18 million worth of Tixl [NEW] was traded on exchanges in the last 24 hours.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.